“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 England Striker Harry Kane creates magic on the pitch, Sprinter Dina Asher-Smith delivers a strong track performance, and swimmer Adam Peaty beats off competition in the pool.
 These athletes deliver winning results, but they could not do it alone.

 Behind every star is a team of professionals who help them get to, and stay at, the top of their game.
 With equal levels of energy, sporting prowess and dedication, their role is essential.
-Through physical and mental coaching, optimal nutrition and fine-tuning, recovery and rehabilitation, these people keep the expensive sporting assets of the world in peak performance.
+Through physical and mental coaching, optimal nutrition and fine-tuning, recovery and rehabilitation, these people keep the expensive sporting assets of the world in peak performance in their sports career.

-A career in sports could be ideal for you if you are a great team player and driven to win.
+A sports career could be ideal for you if you are a great team player and driven to win.
 In addition to practical activity, science forms a significant part of a Sports Degree.

 Sporting professionals need a good understanding of the physiology of the human body and the psychology of the human mind.
 Science informs how a subtle shift in position impacts on aerodynamics; this tiny adjustment can be what it takes to gain a competitive edge.